Rhino Aviation Preflight

 - The planview is display-only on this page.
 It shows bucket locations and leader lines, but does not edit them.

-- The Loading Summary card shows calculated weights and envelope placement.
+- The Loading Summary card shows calculated weights, payload, remaining limiting capacity, and envelope placement.

 - Warnings appear if a saved loading is no longer valid under the current aircraft-type bucket limits.